erikaananda/W205_Exercise_2/README.md

 ## Directory and File Structure
 Files under the root/extweetwordcount directory are stored as follows:
 Storm Files (all required)

 topologies:

-tweetwordcount.clj file directing spouts and bolts processing src/spouts:
+tweetwordcount.clj file directing spouts and bolts processing

+src/spouts:

+     tweets.py: pulls tweets in a dynamic stream

+src/bolts:

-‘‘tweets.py’: pulls tweets in a dynamic stream src/bolts: parse.py: tokenizes all tweet words wordcount.py: keeps a running count of tokens and stores results in the postgres table tweetwordcount
+     parse.py: tokenizes all tweet words

+     wordcount.py: keeps a running count of tokens and stores results in the postgres table tweetwordcount

 ## To Run the Application
 Copy the extweetwordcount directory to an AWS instance using UCBMIDSW205EX2-FULL Replace the existing twitter application credentials with a new set.
-Attach a disk to the instance that includes postgres.
+Attach a disk to the instance that includes an installation of postgres.

-Create a postgres database and table: psql -U postgres create database tcount;
+Create a postgres database and table:

+psql -U postgres
+create database tcount;
 \c tcount